 Check out the trees below, categorized by the most common needs of homeowners:

-If you’re looking for something that grows quickly (about 5 to 8 feet per year), a hybrid poplar is a good choice.
-But the Leyland cypress is a close second.
-It’s an evergreen tree that grows around 3 feet per year, developing into a lovely column shape that’s bound to add interest to your backyard landscape.
+If you’re looking for something that grows quickly (about 5 to 8 feet per year), a Tulip Poplar is a good choice.
+But the Pin Oak is a close second.

-You can also plant a paper birch or river birch tree (they both grow about 1.5 to 2 feet per year).
+You can also plant a River Birch tree (they both grow about 1.5 to 2 feet per year).
 The river birch also makes for lovely colors in the fall.

-The pin oak is a large specimen that grows quickly to about 70 feet (at 2.5 feet per year) and is beautiful all year round.
+The Nuttal Oak is a large specimen that grows quickly to about 70 feet (at 2.5 feet per year) and is beautiful all year round.

-The American yellowwood is another beauty that makes stunning white blooms in spring, with yellow leaves in the fall.
-The yellowwood tree is medium sized with a rounded top, perfect for an urban backyard.
+The American Elm is another beauty that makes stunning white blooms in spring, with yellow leaves in the fall.
+The Elm tree is medium-sized with a rounded top, perfect for an urban backyard.
 Moreover, it’s a tough, drought-tolerant tree.

-Another tough, medium-tall tree is the Athena elm, growing to a height of about 40 feet and a width of up to 50 feet.
+Another tough, medium-tall tree is the Willow Oak, growing to a height of about 40 feet and a width of up to 50 feet.
 And the dark green foliage makes great shade and turns bronze in the fall.

-If you’re one for colorful trees in the fall, some of the all-time favorites include the quick-growing (2-3 feet per year) quaking aspen, the October Glory Red Maple (that turns a stunning red), and the American hornbeam (Carpinus caroliniana).
-The latter grows about 40 feet high in an oval shape, turns yellow, orange and red in the fall, and blooms in the spring.
+If you’re one for colorful trees in the fall, some of the all-time favorites include the quick-growing (2-3 feet per year) Sarah’s Favorite Crape Myrtle, the Redbud (that turns a stunning red), and the Serviceberry.

 Need a windbreaker in the backyard?
 Go for the Arborvitae Green Giant.
 It grows super-fast (3 feet per year) and is very tough.
 Because of its strength, this hybrid is an exceptional landscape tree for use as a screen, hedge, windbreak, or even as a single specimen.

-If you need a tree that is aesthetically pleasing, you could opt for a Lombardy poplar, with its narrow, pointy shape.
+If you need a tree that is aesthetically pleasing, you could opt for an Eastern Red Ceder, with its narrow, pointy shape.
 Planting a few in a row usually produces the best results.

-Another option is a red pine – it grows quickly enough and is impressive in its effectiveness as a windbreaker.
-Just know that they’re also a little messy, as dead branches might be falling in your yard.
+Another option is a Nellie Stevens Holly – it grows quickly enough and is impressive in its effectiveness as a windbreaker.
+Just know that they’re also a little messy.

 Happy tree planting!
 May it bring you, your family (and the birds) many seasons of pleasure.